robrollback/profyle_benchmarking/README.md

 ### Goal

-Each center will upload the ceph mixture locally and run their variant caller of interest on the provide final bam
+Each center will upload the ceph mixture locally and run their variant callers of interest on the provide final bam

 Each center will then provide their raw vcf file for benchmark assessment following well established benchmarking paradigm i.e. similar to the CGEN benchmarking

 Real time genomics (RTG) vcfeval will be run locally by McGill using same arguments and truth set provided by the Brad Chapman from Havard University

-The following data will be generated and the table below will be filled out and publically available:
+The following data will be generated and the table below will be filled out and made available to the group:

 | True-pos | False-pos | False-neg | Precision | Sensitivity | F-measure |
 |:-------- |:--------- |:--------- |:--------- |:----------- |:--------- |